JaeYoonKim72/CRC_Korean/README.md

 # Whole genome data of normal-blood pairs of 99 Korean colorectal cancer individuals

-Variant Calling pipeline was based on GATK software developed by Van der Auwera, and constructed by Jae-Yoon Kim.

-This pipeline uses FastQ files of samples and finally presents VCF files for SNP and INDEL.
+This somatic calling process for whole genome data of cancer patients was constructed by Jae-Yoon Kim (jaeyoonkim@kribb.re.kr), and it is based on GATK4, BWA-mem2, and samtools softwares.

+This pipeline starts with paired-end fastq files and does not cover quality check and control steps (e.g. fastqc or cutadapter).

+Specifically, this pipeline uses a total of three somatic callers (Strelka2, Mutect2, and Varscan2), and ultimately provides somatic mutations with minimal false-positives.

-Source code was written in bash, sh-compatible command language, and supported only on linux platform.
+Source code was written in bash and python, and only supported on linux platform.

 # 1. Abstract